-Villa Ephrussi de Rothschild (Saint Jean Cap Ferrat)
+2. Villa Ephrussi de Rothschild (Saint Jean Cap Ferrat, Alpes-Maritimes)

-Villa Ephrussi de Rothschild sits in an enviable position above the turquoise waters of Saint Jean Cap Ferrat on the French Riviera.
-The house was built by Béatrice Ephrussi de Rothschild, a member of the wealthy banking dynasty, following her bitter divorce from Maurice Ephrussi.
+Villa Ephrussi de Rothschild is one of the best places to visit in the French Riviera for a cultural day.
+The villa sits in an enviable position above the turquoise waters of Saint Jean Cap Ferrat in the Alpes-Maritimes department.
+The villa was built by Béatrice Ephrussi de Rothschild, a member of the wealthy banking dynasty, following her bitter divorce from Maurice Ephrussi.

 She lived in the pretty pink and white French Renaissance-style villa until the early 1920s when she left it, in her will, to the Institute of France to be used as a fine art museum.

-However, while the design, the furniture, and the paintings inside the villa are a delight, it is her nine beloved gardens that attract visitors today.
-All were inspired by Beatrice’s international travels and comprise of European flowers, desert cacti, and Mediterranean palms.
+However, while the design, furniture, and paintings inside the villa are a delight, it is her nine beloved gardens that attract visitors today.
+All were inspired by Beatrice’s international travels and comprised European flowers, desert cacti, and Mediterranean palms.

 Located an easy day trip inland from the coast of the French Riviera is the gorgeous medieval town of Saint Paul de Vence, sitting on a hilltop amidst the olive groves.
-This walled village has become famous over the years for being a favorite haunt of artists such as Marc Chagall (who is buried in the village cemetery) and Henri Matisse.
+Over the years, this walled village has become famous for being a favorite haunt of artists such as Marc Chagall (buried in the village cemetery) and Henri Matisse.

 Even now, Saint Paul de Vence’s walled town has a very artsy vibe, with small boutique galleries hidden throughout the narrow laneways just waiting to be discovered.